Programming-Training-And-Practice/kafka-main-information/README.md

 ## Offsets.
 * Offsets only have a meaning for a specific partition.
   * E.g offset 3 in partition 0 doesn't represent the same data as offsets 3 in partition 1

+## Distributed Commit Log.
+* Commit Log, sequence of records ordered by time.
+* You can only add new records in order, never modify.
+* Each new record is assigned a unique autoincremental record number as a unique identifier or key.
+* The order of the records defines a notion of time.
+* The log entry identifier or number can be seen as a timestamp of when that record entered the log.
+* An integer is used and not a timestamp to avoid problems in distributed systems.
+* The logs have a specific purpose, each record indicates what happened and when.
+They record events.
+* Allows decoupled and asynchronous communication between replicas.
+* It is used as a consistency mechanism to order the updates that are applied in all the replicas.
+* Allows you to manage a distributed state.
+For this, the data processing has to be deterministic, it is not time dependent.
+* Two pieces of deterministic code are fed the same log, will produce the same output and in the same order.
+* Two identical deterministic processes that start from the same state and have the same inputs in the same order, they will produce the same output and therefore the same state.

+## Kafka Record.
+* It is the minimum unit of information.
+* The default maximum size of a message is 1MB.
+* Similar to a row or record in a table in a relational database.
+* It is an array of bytes, so for Kafka it does not have a specific format or meaning.
+* A message can optionally have a key associated with it.
+* The key is also an array of bytes without formatting or meaning for Kafka.
+* It is used as a partitioning key when we want to write messages in a controlled way to Kafka partitions.
+* Ensures that messages with the same key are written to the same partition.
+* To improve efficiency, messages are written in Kafka in batches called batches.
+* A batch is a collection of messages that are written in the same topic and in the same partition.
+* They are compressed so that they are transmitted more efficiently.
+* It's a compromise between latency and performance.

+## Kafka Registry.

+## Apache Avro.